Rovo connector types

 Synced connectors

-Synced connectors index all the content in a workspace using a service or admin account.
+Synced connectors store and index all the content in a workspace using a service or admin account.
 They provide a comprehensive index, giving the best quality search, and making the content available in Chat and agents.

 Quota